roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

     status: available
     ```

-1. You can also list all parking slots:
+1. You can also list all parking slots by:

     ```
     poetry run python -m app.cli parking_slot_list